MOSAiC: Great Arctic expedition starts | DW | 20.09.2019

 The Polarstern will drift with the ice through the Arctic Ocean.
 How exactly does this work?

-It also has a decisive advantage to drift with the ice, because only then can we judge how the ice is exposed and changed by all the external influences.
+There is also a decisive advantage to drifting with the ice, because only then can we judge how the ice is exposed and changed by all the external influences.

 Polar researcher Christian Haas wants to find out how the Arctic ice drift develops throughout the year